corticon/corticon-classic-samples/README.md

-# Rule Project Accelerators for Server-Deployment flavor of Corticon
+# :rocket: Rule Project Accelerators for Server-Deployment flavor of Corticon
 _(versus Corticon.js for JavaScript deployment)_